MDAW High School Program FAQ

 What is the cost of the MDAW?

-Costs are dependent upon the camp students sign up for (2 or 3 Weeks Policy Debate, or the Art of Persuasion), residential or non-residential, and meal plan.
-The MDAW does not require a meal plan, but students will need parent permission to leave campus.
-Here are a few of the popular options:
+Costs are dependent upon the camp students sign up for (1, 2 or 3 week policy debate), residential or non-residential, and meal plan.
+The MDAW does not require a meal plan if you are a commuter.

 Residential Pricing (Includes double occupancy dormitory room):